 - Be Released on a Pre-Trial Release Program

 Intake Procedures / Booking

 The intake process takes you through each of these steps:

 - You will be placed in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- The first step is that you will have to answer some simple questions, such as what is your legal name, home address, birthdate and a contact person.
+- The first step is that you will have to answer some simple questions, such as what your legal name is, home address, birthdate and a contact person.